Are you interested in having a meaningful spiritual walk or practice in your life?

 Andy Puddicombe, who was a monk for 10 years before he became the founder of Head Space, a highly successful meditation app that is helping millions of people practice the art of meditation.

-Pema Chodron is a female Buddhist monk who has written several books and has dedicated her life to helping all people awaken to wisdom and compassion in themselves and the wider world.
+Pema Chodron is a female Buddhist monk who has written several books and has dedicated her life to helping people awaken to wisdom and compassion in themselves and the wider world.

 What we can Learn